Frequently Asked Questions

 Q. Can I graduate with a Manitoba Diploma?

-Q. What post-secondary options are available in Winnipeg after graduating high school?
+Q. What post-secondary options are available in Winnipeg after graduating from high school?

 A. You may find information about Manitoba institutions that offer post-secondary opportunities for international students below.